-The listing description will be required, as a condition of licensure, to be modified to accurately reflect the listing and will undergo periodic review to ensure compliance with the issued CUP and corresponding licenses.
-A review of online rental platforms such as Airbnb, VRBO, Booking.com, and Furnishedfinders.com identified 1 additional unlicensed STR within a 300-foot radius of the subject dwelling.
+A review of online rental platforms such as Airbnb, VRBO, Booking.com, and Furnishedfinders.com identified 1 additional unlicensed STR approximately 385-feet north of the subject dwelling.

-Based upon the stated bedroom square footages shown within the application, it would appear that the dwelling would be capable of supporting more than the maximum transient guests allowed by the ordinance.
+Based upon the stated bedroom square footages shown within the application, it would appear that the dwelling would be capable of supporting more than the maximum transient guests allowed by the ordinance and exceed what is sought by the applicant.
 This conclusion is made following a review of the most current edition of the adopted International Property Maintenance Code (IPMC) and Sec.
 404.4.1 thereof in which it is stated that every bedroom shall contain not less than 70 sq. ft. of floor area and every bedroom occupied by more than one occupant there shall be no less than 50 sq. ft. of floor area per occupant thereof.
 Given the limitations imposed by Sec.
-29-3.3(vv)(2)(v) with respect to maximum occupancy, the owner is seeking approval for 8 transient guests which is the maximum permitted.
-Available on-site/off-street parking, inclusive of the garage spaces, would support this number of guests.
+29-3.3(vv)(2)(v) with respect to maximum occupancy, the owner is seeking approval for 6 transient guests which is two fewer than the maximum permitted and potentially allowed by bedroom floor area.
+Available on-site/off-street parking, exclusive of the garage space, would support the number of guests identified in the STR application as well as the maximum (8 guests) permitted by the STR regulations.

 A final verification of the maximum occupancy allowed within the dwelling will be determined by the City's Housing and Neighborhood Services Department in conjunction with the required compliance checks for conformance with the provisions Chapter 22, Art.
 5 (Rental Unit Conservation Law) prior to issuance of a STR Certificate of Compliance.
-No occupancy over 8 transient guests would be permitted.
+Should the Commission desire to approve this application, it is recommended that "special" approval condition be added that restricts maximum occupancy to that stated in the applicant's submission.
+Such a condition would limit transient guest occupancy to a maximum of 6 guests.
 The authorized occupancy will appear on the STR Certificate of Compliance and is required to be included on any website or other media advertising the dwelling for STR usage.
-If the Commission desires to restrict the occupancy such action may be addressed via a "condition of approval" with justification stating why such condition is offered.
-Any proposed condition of approval is subject to final approval by the City Council.
+Any condition of approval proposed is subject to final approval by the City Council.

 Within the required 185-foot notification radius, the subject dwelling abuts other single-family structures in all directions of similar size and lot area that are located within the R-1 zoning district.
 The subject dwelling has a fenced-in rear yard.
-The dwelling is supported by adequate public infrastructure (i.e. electric, sewer, & water) and there are no known issues with available capacity to serve the dwelling as an STR.
-Sidewalks are installed on both sides of Goldenwood Drive, and street parking is allowed.
+The dwelling is supported by adequate public infrastructure (i.e.

+electric, sewer, & water) and there are no known issues with available capacity to serve the dwelling as an STR.
+Street parking is allowed, though there are no sidewalks installed on either side of Gipson Street.

-Based on public notification letters, there are 25 individual properties within 185-feet and no neighborhood association within 1,000 feet of the subject dwelling.
-Of the 25 properties, 24 are owner-occupied and 1 is a rental.
+Based on public notification letters, there are 19 individual properties within 185-feet and 1 neighborhood association within 1,000 feet of the subject dwelling.
+Of the 19 properties, it appears 14 are owner-occupied dwellings and 5 are rental dwellings.
 Given the R-1 zoning of the surrounding dwellings, the maximum "long-term" rental occupancy of each dwelling unit would be 3-unrelated individuals.
 It should be noted that there is a school within 1,000 of the proposed STR.